Skip to content

 If your application is synchronous, don’t use this approach; always use it for async operations.

-Choose the best method based on your file size, raw speed, your workflows, whether sync or async, and the type of application you are working on.
+Choose the best method based on your file size, raw speed, workflows, whether you are using sync or async, and the type of application you are working on.

 Share on: